langurmonkey/virtualtexture-tools/README.md

                         20230101).
   -t, --to DATE_TO      End date.
 Format can be ISO8601 (e.g. 2023-01-01T00:00:00Z) or YYYYMMDD (e.g.
                         20230101).
-  -m, --mask_clouds, --no-mask_clouds
-                        Mask cloudy pixels and print them in pure red color.
-  -s, --skip_water, --no-skip_water
+  -k, --keep_water, --no-keep_water
-                        Skip tiles that are only water.
+                        Keep tiles that are only water.
+By default, all-water tiles are discarded.
 Only works in multi mode (-l0, -l1).
   --width WIDTH         Output width in pixels.
   --height HEIGHT       Output height in pixels.
 ```